He was my cream, and I was his coffee. When you poured us together, it was something. Josephine Baker.

 - If you find yourself wanting a creamer in your coffee daily, studies say it can affect your health in the long term.

 - Adds up calories: Bad news if you are trying to lose weight.
-Coffee creamers are high in calories, and using without restrictions can cause unhealthy weight gain.
+Coffee creamers are high in calories, and using them without restrictions can cause unhealthy weight gain.

 - May contain additives: Coffee creamers can be a source of artificial sweeteners, flavours and colourings.
 It is always best to read your labels before choosing one.